Testing Guide

 For example, for the init role:

 The molecule.yml files in role scenarios are intentionally minimal (they contain only a comment).
-The actual platform list is injected from the global ~/.config/molecule/config.yml written by setup-molecule.
+The actual platform list is read at runtime from tests/molecule/openwrt-versions.yml by the shared create.yml playbook.

 Sanity and Unit Tests